Aliases for RIPK3 Gene

 GeneCards Summary for RIPK3 Gene

 RIPK3 (Receptor Interacting Serine/Threonine Kinase 3) is a Protein Coding gene.
-Among its related pathways are Immune System and Apoptotic cleavage of cellular proteins.
+Among its related pathways are TNF signaling pathway and MyD88 cascade initiated on plasma membrane.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is RIPK2.

 UniProtKB/Swiss-Prot for RIPK3 Gene